FourierFlows/GeophysicalFlows.jl/paper/paper.md

 # Acknowledgements

-We acknowledge fruitful discussions with Cesar B. Rocha and Keaton Burns.
+We acknowledge fruitful discussions with Keaton Burns, Cesar Rocha, and William Young.

 # References